JulianG/juliangaramendy.dev/content/blog/how-swr-works/index.md

 ...
 ```

-✅ **And now it works!** When the promise resolves and the cache is set, the component is force-updated and finally `data` has points to the value in cache.
+✅ **And now it works!** When the promise resolves and the cache is set, the component is force-updated and finally `data` points to the value in cache.

 ```ts
 const data = cache.get(key) as T | undefined